martin-deploy-2/how-i-would-k8s/README.md

 2. There is no point having the Argo Apps defined and deployed in the remote clusters.
 There is no Argo CD instance there anymore, those resources will just pile up and take dust.

-The benefit of having one Argo CD instance per cluster is that each cluster becomes self-operative, and, most importantly, can be updated independently without the risk of fucking up any other cluster of potential higher business value.
+The benefit of having one Argo CD instance per cluster is that each cluster becomes self-operative, and, most importantly, can be updated independently without the risk of 🍆 up any other cluster of potential higher business value.
 Argo CD is the GitOps agent, but, thought its Argo App definition, is also just another application.

 The benefit of a single Argo CD instance is having a single counter to manage and observe everything.
 A single URL, a single UI, all the tiles at hand's reach.
 However, the deployment process presented in this document does not directly action the GitOps agent, relying on its passive state synchronization capabilities instead.
 If you desire a single UI to observe all your applications, it might be a better option to wait the implementation of the feature request for the Argo CD Server to support remote instances, and deploy Argo CD Core in each cluster.